 Three muscles — the gluteus maximus, gluteus medius and gluteus minimus — make up the buttocks.
 The biggest of the three (and, in fact, the largest muscle of the 639 in the human body) is the gluteus maximus, which works to extend and rotate the hips and legs.
 The gluteus medius is a broad muscle that sheathes and stabilizes the pelvis and core; while the underlying, fan-shaped minimus helps support the hip area.
 When you run, the maximus propels you forward; while the smaller medius and minimus muscles provide balance and control for your femurs, which help keep your hips, knees and ankles aligned.

 That’s the way the glutes should work, anyway.
 But while they are some of the most important muscles in the body, they’re also some of the most troublesome.
 Sitting for long periods of time often makes the hip flexors tight and overactive, which deactivates the glutes.
-(For more on this effect, see “Office Imbalance” in the March 2007 archives.)
+(For more on this effect, see “Office Imbalance”.)
 And even when we’re on our feet, many of the activities we choose don’t get our glutes going.
 For instance, the short, repetitive movements of a stair climber don’t fully activate the gluteus maximus.

 When the glutes are inhibited, a domino effect occurs in the body.
 “Without the glutes, the psoas muscle, which links the lumbar spine to the legs, jumps in to act as the stabilizer of the body’s core,” says Laura Keller, MPT, a physical therapist at the Stone Clinic in San Francisco.
 “Unfortunately, an overactive psoas can cause a multitude of dysfunctions, especially by compressing the lower lumbar vertebrae in the spine — one of the more common causes of back pain.”